-Some of the world’s richest people have penny-pinching habits.
+Some of the world’s richest people have penny-pinching and cost-saving habits.
 Warren Buffet is one of them.
 He lives in the same house he bought in 1958, which only cost him $31,500 (about R416 000).
 The same applies to some of the most successful companies.
 Many have frugal habits, placing almost the same amount of focus on reducing their costs as they do on driving revenue growth.

 Master Tax Practitioner and the director of accounting and tax firm Innovative Accounting Solutions, Renier Nell, says there are several key areas that finance divisions need to concentrate on when trying to find ways to reduce costs and ensure smooth-running operations.
 “Many of these are time-consuming and require enormous attention to detail, which means they are often put on the back-burner.
 This is not wise, as neglecting these areas could have far-reaching negative consequences for the business.”